zzo14/BRMM-Motorkhana-webapp/README.md

    - Renders the ***base.html*** template, acting as the application's homepage.

 2. **@app.route("/listdrivers"), Function: listdrivers()**
-   - Retrieves a list of all drivers from the database.
+   - Fetches a list of all drivers from the database.
    - Passes the following data to the ***listdrivers.html*** template:
      - List of drivers' information

 3. **@app.route("/driversrun"), Function: driversrun()**
-   - Retrieves a list of all drivers from the database.
+   - Fetches a list of all drivers from the database.
    - Allows the user to select a driver from a dropdown.
    - Passes the following data to the ***driversrun.html*** template:
      - List of all drivers (for dropdown)
      - Selected driver's information (if chosen)

 4. **@app.route("/allresult"), Function: allresult()**
-   - Retrieves a list of all drivers and their best run times from the database.
+   - Fetches a list of all drivers and their best run times from the database.
    - Calculates the overall results for each driver using the ***mod_allresult()*** function.
    - Passes the following data to the ***allresult.html*** template:
      - List of drivers and their overall results (processed by ***mod_allresult()***)

 5. **@app.route("/graph"), Function: showgraph()**
-   - Retrieves driver and runs information from the database.
+   - Fetches driver and runs information from the database.
    - Calculates the top 5 drivers based on their overall results using the ***mod_allresult()*** function.
    - Passes the following data to the ***top5graph.html*** template:
      - Names of the top 5 drivers
      - Their corresponding overall results (processed by ***mod_allresult()***)

 6. **@app.route("/listcourses"), Function: listcourses()**
-   - Retrieves a list of all courses from the database.
+   - Fetches a list of all courses from the database.
    - Passes the following data to the ***listcourses.html*** template:
      - List of course information

 7. **@app.route("/admin"), Function: admin()**
    - Renders the ***admin.html*** template, serving as the admin interface's homepage.
    - Allows administrators to search for drivers.
-   - Retrieves driver information based on search queries from the database.
+   - Fetches driver information based on search queries from the database.
    - Passes the following data to the ***admin.html*** template:
      - Search results (driver information)

 8. **@app.route("/admin/junior_driver"), Function: junior_driver()**
-    - Retrieves a list of junior drivers (drivers aged 25 or younger) from the database.
+    - Fetches a list of junior drivers (drivers aged 25 or younger) from the database.
    - Passes the following data to the ***junior_driver.html*** template:
      - List of junior driver information

 9. **@app.route("/admin/edit_run"), Function: edit_run()**
       - Allows administrators to edit run information for drivers.
-      - Retrieves and passes the following data to the ***edit_run.html*** template:
+      - Fetches and passes the following data to the ***edit_run.html*** template:
         - Driver and run information
         - If modified, updated run info is sent back to the server